Blake-Madden/codesign-macos/README.markdown

   --password <APP_SPECIFIC_PASSWORD>
 ```

-Aiming to perform this store-credential command you need three piece of information:
+Aiming to perform this store-credential command, you need three pieces of information:
-- your Apple identifier, probably the mail you use for loggin
+- your Apple identifier, probably the email you use for login
 - the team ID, for example if your certificate is: `Developer ID Application: JOHN, DOE (X4MF6H9XZ6)`
 the team ID is: `X4MF6H9XZ6`
 - an app-specific password: https://support.apple.com/en-us/HT204397